-Samsung vs LG TV: overview
+Samsung TV vs LG TV: overview

 Both Samsung and LG use their own proprietary smart TV platform, and each has its own personal flavor.

 LG has been leading with webOS – a minimal, stripped back smart TV interface – since 2014.
 It uses a horizontal menu bar for commonly-used apps, streaming services, and inputs, with customizable placement so you can pick and choose where your favorite apps sit on the dashboard.
-The latest webOS 4.5 software also brings in secondary menus that appear when hovering over an app icon.

-Samsung’s Tizen platform doesn’t differ hugely in its layout (you could say it was influenced by the former), though doesn’t have as impressive a search algorithm as LG’s ThinQ AI software.
+Samsung’s Tizen platform doesn’t differ hugely in its layout (you could say it was influenced by the former), though it doesn’t have as impressive a search algorithm as LG’s ThinQ AI software.

 But what of voice assistants?
-LG’s OLED and Super UHD sets come with Google Assistant built-in, and some limited compatibility with Alexa-controlled devices.
+LG’s OLED and Super UHD sets come with Google Assistant built-in and some limited compatibility with Alexa-controlled devices.
 Samsung uses its own (somewhat worse) first-party Bixby assistant, though again only for mid-range or premium sets – and with the option to use Google Assistant or Alexa through third-party devices.

-There’s often talk of ‘burn in’ images on OLED screens, but much of this is anecdotal and you’d probably need to be working the set very hard for this to become a problem.
+There’s often talk of ‘burn in’ images on OLED screens, but much of this is anecdotal, and you’d probably need to be working the set very hard for this to become a problem.

 Both formats use what’s called dynamic metadata to tailor the output of the television to the content being displayed, so scenes of dark underground caverns or well-lit drawing rooms vary the levels of brightness, contrast, and picture processing accordingly.